aayusharyan/last-page-collection/README.md

 This website is a collection of interesting public sites 404 pages.
 These are various 404 pages from different websites that I found interesting.
 Live at [last.yush.dev](https://last.yush.dev)

 The context is changed from being a 404 Not Found page to a Last Page.
-The idea is to make the user feel like they are at the end of the website.
-The user has reached the last page of the website.
+The idea is to make the user feel like they have reached the last webpage and are at the end of the internet.
 _(This is with assumption that is someone is visiting my website, they are pretty much at the end of the internet as my website is not that popular.)_

 There are multiple variants of the last pages.
 Each is a different variant in it's own directory.